 Before 2014, the percentage of opioid-related deaths in Peel where fentanyl was detected was low (average: 13%).
 Coinciding with the increase in total opioid-related deaths in 2014, the percentage of opioid-related deaths where fentanyl was detected also increased sharply to 35% between 2014 and 2016.

-Of the most recent opioid-related deaths in Peel (May 2017 – September 2019) fentanyl was detected in over 75% of deaths.
+Of the most recent opioid-related deaths in Peel (May 2017 – April 2020) fentanyl was detected in 80% of deaths.
 It should also be noted that more than one type of opioid can be detected per death.

 |Type of Opioid||Peel (number and per cent)